 Money for College

 Start investigating scholarships as soon as you can in high school.
 Many local groups offer small scholarships that can be put towards books and other expenses to help with money for college.
 Other organisations sponsor essay writing contests or art competitions to contribute money for college as well.
 Take the time up front and raise a bit of money for college yourself — your parents or guardians shouldn’t bear the entire responsibility: it’s your future after all!
+And don`t forget to start gaining all the skills needed for finding your ideal job!

 Have an after-school job?
 Take a little out of every paycheck to put it towards money for college.
 While these savings won’t cover tuition, they could help pay for books and other incidentals.
 And don’t forget about that college food budget — you’ve got to eat!
 Every little bit helps when you’re thinking about how to save money in college.